 The neuroscientist, Dr. Eric Nestler, proved that when we are continuously exposed to a specific visual stimulus, it causes a change in our brain architecture and chemistry.

-This is why advertisers know that the consumer needs to see an ad at least 6 times to unconsciously behave according to its goals.
+This is why advertisers know that consumers need to see an ad at least 6 times to unconsciously behave according to its goals.

 Therefore, we can create whatever emotion we want in ourselves or others by stimulating neurotransmitters’ creation.
 The possibilities are endless when you know the chemistry of emotions.

-This understanding is critical for those who want to have control of their lives.
+This understanding is critical for those who want to control their lives.
 Ignorance on this topic leaves us prone to be easily manipulated.

 A New Era

-The knowledge of these scientific discoveries opens up a massive opportunity to create a more fair and advanced society.
+The knowledge of these scientific and philosophical discoveries opens up a massive opportunity to create a more fair and advanced society.

-After coming into contact with all this research and concepts, I have an answer to my most significant question.
+After this research and concepts, I have an answer to my most significant question.
 The meaning of life is life itself!
 As my mentor says, we came here to study, work, and help others.
 Just because these are the pillars of personal growth, it’s how we evolve together with the Source Energy.

-Everything in the universe evolves continuously; nothing is static.
+Everything in the Universe evolves continuously; nothing is static.
 And as we have seen, knowledge is power, but only if it’s put into practice.
-So, let’s get to work!